Jpomz/ENVS318-Applied-R-NatSci/assignments/Introduction-to-course.md

 ```

 **NOTE:** Do *NOT* put `install.packages()` commands in your scripts.
 Only ever run them in the console.

+* You can also install packages by clicking `Tools` --> `Install Packages` and then entering the package name in the text box and clicking `Install`

 4. Make a new script in your Project and save it as "first-day.R".